 When you add Assistants to your document, they’ll check your designs against a set of rules and let you know if they spot issues or inconsistencies.
 In the Assistants results window, you can filter through issues, quickly find the layer they relate to, and fix them.

 You can add multiple Assistants to any document.
 You might have one that covers your company’s design system, another for accessibility and another for document organization, for example.

 You’ll need to add Assistants on a per-document basis, but they will stay attached to that document when you share it with others.
-If someone doesn’t have the Assistants your document uses, they’ll be prompted to install them.
+If someone doesn’t have an Assistant your document uses, they’ll be prompted to install it.

 When you add an Assistant to a document, it will be available to use in any other document you create in the future, you’ll just need to enable it first.

 You can read more about how to install and manage Assistants in the Document Settings documentation.

 Working with Assistants

 When you’ve installed and enabled Assistants in your document, they’ll check it for any issues or inconsistencies against the set of the rules they’ve been built to follow.
 By default, Assistants run automatically and should update their results after you make changes in your document.

 To stop Assistants from automatically checking your document choose File > Assistants > Check Document Automatically from the menu bar to toggle this option off.
 With automatic checking switched off, you’ll need to choose File > Assistants > Check Document Now (or press ⌘⇧B) any time you want Assistants to update their results.